telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### zoom

-Zooms in or out of the diagram.
+Gets or sets the current zoom level of the diagram.

 #### Parameters